Soil Testing for New Homes

-You should be very concerned with the soil quality on your building lot.
+You should be very concerned about the soil quality of your building lot.
 What you see on the surface is not indicative of what might be 10 or even 20 feet below the surface.
-Soil that feels firm under you feet may not be very strong.
+Soil that feels firm under your feet may not be very strong.

 Realize that houses weigh in the tens of tons.
 It's all a matter of how much weight per square inch the soil can support without moving down.

 Some soils are very prone to landslides.
-Cincinnati, Ohio has two bedrock formations, as well as some glacial clay deposits, that causes millions of dollars of damage each year.
+Cincinnati, Ohio has two bedrock formations, as well as some glacial clay deposits, that cause millions of dollars of damage each year.

 The Kope and Lower Fairview rock formations contain a high amount of shale rock that decomposes into a weak soil.
 This happens on the hillsides in the river valleys around Cincinnati and Northern Kentucky.

 Land developers might place a weaker soil on top a strong soil or vice versa.
 These same developers can also radically change the shape of the land with giant earth-moving equipment.
 Soil from high spots on a piece of land is cut away and transported to low spots.

 This kind of land transformation is acceptable if it is done correctly.
 But sometimes developers or contractors take shortcuts.